 Nepacs staff and volunteers organise play activities, learning opportunities and refreshments for parents in prison and their children.
 This means play, learning and lots of cuddles can happen in a more relaxed atmosphere and crucial family bonds are maintained.

-Our range of special visits include weekly mother/child sessions (Low Newton) and father/child visits, weekly family learning visits (Durham and Kirklevington), first time dads (Deerbolt) and family/play day visits which take place during school holidays at all north east prisons.
+Our range of special visits include weekly mother/child sessions (Low Newton) and father/child visits, weekly family learning or homework club visits (Durham and Kirklevington), first time dads and family/play day visits which take place during school holidays at all north east prisons.
 We also have visits to give new dads the chance to meet their baby for the first time.

-2,410 children attended these special visits (2014/15), which give them the chance to spend quality time in a more informal setting with their imprisoned parents.
+1,678 children attended these special visits (2019/20), which give them the chance to spend quality time in a more informal setting with their imprisoned parents or family members.

 Ask in the prison visitors’ centre or contact our family support workers to find out more about the special children/family visits at your prison.

-We also have a youth project for children and young people aged eight to 18 years, including youth zones at some of the north east prisons and support in the community.
+We also have a youth project for children and young people aged eight to 17 years, including youth zones at some of the north east prisons and support in the community.
 Find out more HERE.